containerman17/experiments/2025-10/07_direct_ingest/sql/metrics/README.md

 ## Special Cases

 ### Unique Entity Cumulative Metrics
-For metrics tracking unique entities across time (addresses, deployers, senders), cumulative calculation differs:
+For metrics tracking unique entities that can appear multiple times (addresses, deployers), cumulative calculation differs:

 1. Find entities that existed BEFORE the period range
 2. Find NEW entities that first appear IN the period range